The view from a small corner of the island..

 |Contact||Harvest Your Rain||Home|

 The CCW have expressed concerns about the effects of the forest on the warren.
 These are interfering with the normal geomorphological processes of sand dune and shoreline development as well as lowering the water table in the dune slacks.

-The current forest management plan has now expired and is under review by the FC.
 In 2004 CCW presented a plan to address these problems and remove large parts of the forest and convert other parts to willow scrub.

 Click on image to go to CCW document

 Perhaps also underlying this plan was the EU habitat directive requiring the restoration of 300ha of dune slack in Wales.
 Newborough Forest occupies 600ha of sand dune, so removing half as proposed would meet the EU Habitat objective.
 As well this the proposed plan would meet the Welsh Assemblies objective of increasing the proportion of native tree species in Welsh forests.